-Bleed currents can be used for improving phase noise and spurs.
-However, due to a potential impact on lock time, the gated bleed bit, BL10 (Bit DB30), if set to 1, ensures bleed currents are not switched on until the digital lock detect asserts logic high.
+Bleed currents can improve phase noise and spurs; however, due to a potential impact on lock time, the gated bleed bit, BL10 (Bit DB30), if set to 1, ensures bleed currents are not switched on until the digital lock detect asserts logic high.
 Note that this function requires digital lock detect to be enabled.